-Note: in the out-of-the-box Administrator/Power-User client, the Machine / All User Trusted Server list will initially be empty.
-In a deployed End-User client it must be pre-populated by the IT administrator, if required.
+Note: in the out-of-the-box Administrator/Power-User client, the list will initially be empty.
+In a deployed End-User client it will most likely be pre-populated by the IT administrator.

 The display contains a list of all currently trusted servers.